queilawithaQ/documentation/_general/integrations/testable.md

 ### Setting Your API Key

 You will need to add your Testable API key to your [environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 - `TESTABLE_KEY`

 API Keys can be [found on Testable](https://a.testable.io/account/api-keys) after registering for an account.

-### Running a load test
+### Running A Load Test

 Your Docker container will need to include any required test artifacts like a Node.js script, JMeter test plan, Gatling files, etc.

 You will then add a step in your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) that downloads a Testable script for running a load test.

 That [script](https://raw.githubusercontent.com/testable/sample-scripts/master/testable-kpi-monitor.sh) runs the test on Testable, waits for it to finish, checks the success/failure status, prints the success rate and median response time, and downloads the raw results to a CSV file.
 You can also add this script to your repository and customize it as needed.

 ```yaml
 - name: testable_load_test